SanjanaGeggalapally/SwarmOps/documentation/administrator/service-management.md

 ## Overview

 The Service Management module in SwarmOps allows administrators to:
 - Monitor service status and performance.
 - Scale services to meet dynamic application demands.
-- Deploy rolling updates to services.
+- Search for services using predefined attributes for efficient management.

 ---